Comparison results for the $p$-torsional rigidity on convex domains: An extension in terms of the average distance function

 If $\overline\gamma_{D}b<a$ then there exists a real number $q_D\in(1,\infty)$ and two sets $\Omega_a\in\PP^D[a]$ and $\Omega_b\in\PP^D[b]$ such that

 Conversely, if $\overline\gamma_{D}b\geq a$ then for each set $\Omega_a\in\PP^D[a]$ and $\Omega_b\in\PP^D[b]$ we have

 with strict inequality in (\ref{inegda2}) when $\overline\gamma_{D}b>a$. \end{cor}

 \begin{remark} The comparison constants associated with $\overline Q_p$ are also defined via infima and suprema over $\PP^D$, and therefore the corresponding bounds should be understood in a limiting sense.
-However, unlike the case of $Q_p$, the available estimates for $\overline\gamma_{D,p}$ are purely dimensional and are not expected to be sharp.
+However, unlike the case of $Q_p$, the available estimates for $\overline\gamma_{D,p}$ are not expected to be sharp.

-In contrast, the explicit examples discussed in Section~\ref{sec:model-families} show that, for $Q_p$, extremal values are approached through geometric degeneration of the domain, rather than attained by any fixed convex set. \end{remark}
+In contrast, the explicit examples discussed in Section~\ref{sec:model-families} {illustrate the behaviour of $Q_p$ within several families of convex domains}. {For $Q_p$, the lower endpoint $\alpha(p;D)=1$ is approached through degenerating families, whereas the upper extremum $\beta(p;D)$ is attained by balls, see \eqref{betaball}.} \end{remark}